DWethmar/atami/README.md

 - [ ] Verify email for users
 - [ ] Add user to context
 - [ ] check if test with db actually works by running it locally
+- [ ] disable http log when testing

 - [ ] maybe check how many logins are done for a single user.